Amsterdam/brp-amsterdam-api/README.md

 * `CORS_ALLOW_ALL_ORIGINS` can be true/false to allow all websites to connect.
 * `CORS_ALLOWED_ORIGINS` allows a list of origin URLs to use.
 * `CORS_ALLOWED_ORIGIN_REGEXES` supports a list of regex patterns fow allowed origins.
+* `HAAL_CENTRAAL_BRP_ENCRYPTION_SALTS` a list of salts used to encrypt data.
+The first item will be used to encrypt new values, the other values can be used for rotation.

 # Developer Notes